flink-extended/ai-flow/docs/content/user_guide/high-availability.md

 # High Availability
-This guide provides an overview of High Availability feature of each component in AI Flow.
+This guide provides an overview of High Availability feature of each component in AIFlow.
 Also it will show you how to configure and use them.

 ## Notification Service
-AI Flow leverages Notification Service for message distribution among all processes so it's essential to keep it available.
-Notification Service is an embedded service in AI Flow Server by default for easier deployment, however, if you want to enable High Availability feature, it must be started as separate service.
+AIFlow leverages Notification Service for message distribution among all processes so it's essential to keep it available.
+Notification Service is an embedded service in AIFlow Server by default for easier deployment, however, if you want to enable High Availability feature, it must be started as separate service.

 ### Start Notification Service Cluster